-Return the gifts ($20-$25 based on your angel’s wish list) unwrapped, or in an open gift bag, with the angel tag securely attached.
-Place gifts under the Angel Tree on or before Sunday, December 4.
+- Sunday, December 3 all gifts should be placed unwrapped or in an open gift bag, with the angel tag securely attached.
+Place under the Angel Tree on or before Sunday, December 3.

-Help deliver gifts to the children’s homes in time for Christmas.
-Volunteers are needed to deliver all the gifts, so sign up by the Angel Tree starting Sunday, November 13.
+- Between December 10 – 25, help deliver gifts to the children’s homes in time for Christmas.
+We need volunteers to deliver so please sign up by the Angel Tree starting Sunday, November 12.

 This is a great ministry for individuals, couples, and families.
 Please stop by the Angel Tree and if you haven’t before, please consider volunteering to help deliver gifts this year.
 Giving a child a gift from an incarcerated parent and representing the love of Christ in such a tangible way can be transforming.
 Seeing a child’s face light up with the hope that their parent still loves them is unforgettable.
 It is extremely heartwarming to bring joy to these children and their families despite their extraordinarily tough circumstances.

 Contact: Trudy Lampen